-- Be sure to label your laundry detergent container, so others will know what's inside.
-Also, include a list of the ingredients as an added safety measure.
+- Be sure to label your laundry detergent container so others will know what's inside.
+Add usage directions and a list of the ingredients as an added safety measure.

 Russell, Jason L et al. Significant chemical burns associated with dermal exposure to laundry pod detergent.
 Journal of medical toxicology : official journal of the American College of Medical Toxicology vol. 10,3 (2014): 292-4. doi:10.1007/s13181-014-0387-2